Fondo Nacional de las Artes

-The FNA, a public institution run by the Argentinian central government, pioneered internationally because of its structure and prospective politics.
+The FNA, a public institution controlled by the Secretaría de Presidencia, pioneered internationally because of its structure and prospective politics.
 It was the origin and source of renowned international bodies like the Fondo Internacional para la Promoción de la Cultura de la Unesco in 1974 and other institutions in various countries.
 Since 1960, the FNA has given scholarships to artists and professionals to study in Buenos Aires and abroad, and also finances, every year, a large number of cultural projects.
 Notable international artists awarded by the FNA include: